 How a General Litigation Attorney Benefits You

 Litigation is complicated.
 It can also drag on for years if you are not careful and become very expensive.
-You might be tempted to settle just to stop the litigation to get on with your life.
-This is particularly tempting if you run a business because business litigation can seriously hurt your bottom line.
+You might be tempted to settle just to stop the litigation so you can get on with your life.
+This is particularly tempting if you run a business, because business litigation can seriously hurt your bottom line.

 A general litigation attorney can help develop a strategy.
 You want to understand precisely what you hope to achieve in the litigation and what evidence is necessary.

 A good litigation attorney should keep an eye on costs.
 Consequently, they might object to certain discovery requests as too burdensome.
 For example, a request to “turn over all emails since 2000” is really a fishing expedition and could cost hundreds of thousands of dollars to produce.
 Your lawyer should ask the judge to narrow down overly broad discovery requests.